DataTalksClub/mlops-zoomcamp/cohorts/2024/03-orchestration/UtilityFunctions.md

 By having separate utility functions, it becomes much easier to write unit tests.

 ### Re-use
 Often utility functions can be re-used in other projects.
 Having them stored as a utility function rather than nested in each script.
-For example, when in academia in had a utility function to produce a custom boxplot with all the individual points overlaid.
+For example, when in academia I had a utility function to produce a custom boxplot with all the individual points overlaid.
 This ensured that for all my published papers my figures would look the same.

 ## Best Practices
 ### Naming Conventions